 I managed to find a place where I can get both of these.
 The modifications are not included in the original price so it will be an optional upgrade.
 All was good but I had to wait for almost 6 months due to production delays and various reasons.

 Overall, it took me half of a year to finally get my hands on this case and then another two weeks to get it fully working.
 Packaging was good and the case came in a single big box which helps a lot for protecting the product during delivery.

 I must say Lian Li did a great job in designing this case.
 It’s exactly what I wanted mesh front panel, window side panel, and extra space for large components.
 It has a lot of space for all kinds of large heat sinks, a water cooling system,s and spare room for cable management.
 The front panel is easily removable and the mesh looks great:

 The only problem I had was with fans that came with the case – it’s very loud and annoying during gaming sessions.
 I put two steel 120mm Lian Li fans in front which are okay but still not that quiet.
 I guess it’s all about airflow and dust protection.
 These types of fans are very good at it but they’re noisy.
 It would be nice to find a way to make them less noisy.

 Interior is to the point.

-Cables are managed and organised.
+Cables are managed and organized.

-3 fans with controler.
+3 fans with a controler.

 Budget PC case.